Do you relate to any of the following?

 - you are tired all the time, even after getting 8, 9, or 10 hours of sleep

-- you need coffee (perhaps several cups) to make it through the day
+- you need coffee, sugar, chocolate, or other stimulants to make it through the day

 If so, you likely have some degree of adrenal burnout—a common condition today.

 What is Adrenal Burnout?

 Adrenal burnout refers to the inadequate production of adrenal hormones (aldosterone, cortisol, etc.).
 Similar terms that describe this condition are adrenal insufficiency, adrenal exhaustion, and adrenal fatigue.

 The adrenal glands are central to the body’s stress response.
 They secrete at least a dozen hormones that have many functions, including to keep blood sugar stable and regulate the body’s stress response.